 As a result, you could end up with a loan that doesn’t reflect your true borrowing potential; with an interest rate that penalises you just for being self-employed.

-At Company Bug, we’re committed to providing the best possible products & services for our members and that is why we have teamed up with CMME; one of the UK’s leading mortgage specialists for contractors, freelancers, and self-employed.
+At Company Bug, we’re committed to providing the best possible products & services for our members and that is why we have teamed up with CMME; one of the UK’s leading mortgage specialists for limited company directors, contractors, freelancers, and self-employed.

 So, whether you’re interested in buying a new home, remortgaging or a buy-to-let property CMME can help.